vamsikorada/metrics-kairosdb/README.md

 Some potential solutions include placing a timestamp on a metric every time it's updated and then evicting metrics that become stale.

 Either that or having rolling metric registries that get thrown away periodically.

+Using a decorator pattern WILL NOT work and seems like a dead end.
+All of the MetricRegistry internals are exposed as immutable maps or copies of maps.
+This is probably the best strategy and certainly cleaner code.

+If I can just add a lastUpdated method on the metrics this will solve the problem.